melvic-ybanez/archia/README.md

 }
 ```

-There is also a shorter form, `evalQuery` that asks for a query and wraps it with
+There is also a shorter form, `evalQuery`, that asks for a query and wraps it in a
 `interpret { query { ... }}`.

-Here's another example showing `evalQuery` in action:
+Here's another example showing `evalQuery` (along with other features) in action:
 ```kotlin
 val output = evalQuery {
     functionScore {